nurhidayat86/crds-book/logistic-regression-modelling.md

 $$\beta^* = \arg \min_{\beta} (-\left[ \sum_{i=1}^{n} \left( y_i \log(\hat{p}_i) + (1-y_i) \log(1-\hat{p}_i) \right) \right] + \lambda \sum_{j=1}^{p} |\beta_j|)$$

-where $\lambda$ is the L1 regularization strength, $\beta$ is the predictor, and $P$ is the number of predictors.
-As you can see from the penalized objective function, bigger the $\beta$ coefficients give bigger penalty to the function that should  be minimized by the solver.
+where $$\lambda$$ is the L1 regularization strength, $$\beta$$ is the predictor, and $$P$$ is the number of predictors.
+As you can see from the penalized objective function, bigger the $$\beta$$ coefficients give bigger penalty to the function that should  be minimized by the solver.

 ### L2 egularization (Ridge)
 L2 regularization adds a penalty equivalent to the square of the magnitude of coefficients.
 This effectively shrinks the coefficients and helps to handle multicollinearity by keeping all variables in the model but penalizing their values if they are too large.
 The regularization term for L2 is

 $$Penalty_{L2} = \lambda \sum_{j=1}^{p} \beta^2_j$$

 .
-As you can see from the regularization term, there is a quadratic term that produce stronger effect, especially when value of $\beta$ is high.
+As you can see from the regularization term, there is a quadratic term that produce stronger effect, especially when value of $$\beta$$ is high.

 ### Elastic Net
 Elastic Net combines the penalties of L1 and L2 regularization.
 Elastic Net aims to enjoy the benefits of both Ridge and Lasso regularization.
 The regularization term is

 $$Penalty_{L1+L2} = r\lambda \sum_{j=1}^{p} |\beta_j| + (1-r)\lambda \sum_{j=1}^{p} \beta^2_j$$

-where $r$ is the regularization ratio between L1 and L2.
+where $$r$$ is the regularization ratio between L1 and L2.

 ## Strength and weaknesses of logistic regression model
 One of the logistic regression's primary strengths is its interpretability; the output of a logistic regression model is a probability that gives clear insight into the relationship between the independent variables and the outcome.
 This interpretability extends to its coefficients, which represent the change in the log odds of the dependent variable per unit change in the predictor.
 This aspect makes logistic regression valuable in fields like finance, medicine, and social sciences, where understanding the influence of variables is crucial.